sinbrive/Tetris-Clone-OF/README.md

-# Tertis clone using Openframeworks
+# Tetris clone game using Openframeworks.